 The future of energy storage: challenges and opportunities

 26 April 2021

 Policy brief: As the dramatic consequences of climate change are starting to unfold, addressing the intermittency of low-carbon energy sources, such as solar and wind, is crucial.
 The obvious solution to intermittency is energy storage.
 However, its constraints and implications are far from trivial.
 Developing and facilitating energy storage is associated with technological difficulties as well as economic and regulatory problems that need to be addressed to spur investments and foster competition.
 With these issues in mind, the annual Energy Talk, organized by the Stockholm Institute of Transition Economics, invited three experts to discuss the challenges and opportunities of energy storage.

 Domestic violence – the case of Sweden during the pandemic

-Violence within the home is the most common form of interpersonal violence for women.
+Policy brief: Violence within the home is the most common form of interpersonal violence for women.
 While children and men are also victims of abuse of various kind within the family, intimate partner violence committed by men against women is generally the most common form of domestic violence.
 Has intimate partner violence increased in Sweden during the current COVID-19 pandemic?